usdot-jpo-ode/wzdx/data-tables/README.md

-# **Data Tables**
+# Data Tables

-This document defines the content of the Work Zone Data Specification by means of an Entity Relationship Diagram (ERD).
+The content of the Work Zone Data Specification is defined by means of an Entity Relationship Diagram (ERD).
 The ERD organizes data into distinct entities (also known as tables or objects), defines the content (also known as fields or properties) of each entity, and documents how those entities, tables or objects are related (Relationships).
 Also included, when applicable, are enumeration tables which define the values to which field content is restricted.

 - **Data Name** - name of the field or column
 - **Data Type** - identifies of the kind of data being stored and an indicates if the field’s content is restricted to an enumeration
 - **Data Description** - description of the data content